spassvogel/UnitySoundFingerprint/README.md

-This is a test suite linking `soundfingerprinting` (https://github.com/AddictedCS/soundfingerprinting) c# library to Unity.
+This is a test suite linking `soundfingerprinting` (https://github.com/AddictedCS/soundfingerprinting) c# library to a Unity3D project.